FarronF/limerick-council-meetings/meetings/2024/09/23-Full Meeting of Limerick City and County Council/Minutes - Meeting of Limerick City and County Council - 22nd July 2024.md

 There were no Abstentions.

-Accordingly, the following resolution was adopted by the same voting:--- **3**
+Accordingly, the following resolution was adopted by the same voting:
+---
+**3**

 Proposed by Councillor O’Donoghue;